mandiwise/isotope-posts/README.markdown

 ## Installation

+1. Extract the `isotope-posts-master.zip` and remove `-master` from the extracted directory name
-1. Upload the `isotope-posts` folder and its contents to the `/wp-content/plugins/` directory
+2. Upload the `isotope-posts` folder and its contents to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the Settings > Isotope Posts page and adjust the settings as needed.
+4. Go to the Settings > Isotope Posts page and adjust the settings as needed.

 ## Frequently Asked Questions